-Stockholder Proposals for 2023 Annual Meeting
+Stockholder Proposals for 2024 Annual Meeting

 Pursuant to Rule 14a-8 under the Exchange Act, stockholders may present proper proposals for inclusion in our proxy statement and for consideration at our next annual meeting of stockholders.
-To be eligible for inclusion in our proxy statement for our 2023 annual meeting of stockholders, a stockholder's proposal must be received by us no later than December 27, 2022, unless the date of our 2023 annual meeting of stockholders is more than 30 days before or after the one-year anniversary date of the Annual Meeting, in which case such proposals must be received by the Company a reasonable time before the Company begins to print and send applicable proxy materials to stockholders.
+To be eligible for inclusion in our proxy statement for our 2024 annual meeting of stockholders, a stockholder's proposal must be received by our Corporate Secretary at our principal executive offices no later than December 30, 2023, unless the date of our 2024 annual meeting of stockholders is more than 30 days before or after the one-year anniversary date of the Annual Meeting, in which case such proposals must be received by the Company a reasonable time before the Company begins to print and send applicable proxy materials to stockholders.
 In addition, stockholder proposals must otherwise comply with Rule 14a-8 under the Exchange Act, including delivery of proof of ownership of our common stock in accordance with Rule 14a-8(b)(2).
 The submission of a stockholder proposal does not guarantee that it will be included in our proxy statement.

-Advance Notice for Proposals for Business to be Discussed at the 2023 Annual Meeting
+Advance Notice Requirements for the 2024 Annual Meeting

 Our Bylaws require advance notice of business to be brought before a stockholders' meeting, including nominations of persons for election as directors.
-To be timely, notice of stockholder proposals must be received by our Corporate Secretary at our principal executive offices not less than 120 days nor more than 180 days prior to the anniversary date of the mailing of the proxy materials for the preceding year's annual meeting, or between October 28, 2022, and December 27, 2022, for our 2023 annual meeting of stockholders, and must contain specified information concerning the matters to be brought before such meeting and concerning the stockholder proposing such matters, except if we did not hold an annual meeting the previous year, or if the date of the applicable annual meeting of stockholders has been changed by more than 30 days from the date of the previous year's meeting, then the deadline is a reasonable time before we begin to print and mail our proxy materials to stockholders, and not later than the close of business on the later of (i) the 90th day prior to the scheduled annual meeting or (ii) the 15th day following the day on which public announcement of the date of annual meeting was first made.
-A copy of our Bylaws may be obtained by written request to the Corporate Secretary at Harrow Health, Inc., c/o Corporate Secretary, 102 Woodmont Blvd., Suite 610, Nashville, TN 37205.
-Our Bylaws are also available by accessing the exhibits to the Annual Report filed with the SEC.
-If a stockholder does not comply with the requirements of Rule 14a-4(c)(2) under the Exchange Act, and we do comply with such requirements, then we may exercise discretionary voting authority under proxies that we solicit to vote in accordance with our best judgment on any such stockholder proposal or nomination.
+To be timely, in the case of a stockholder seeking to have a proposal included in the Company's proxy statement, notice of business must be received by our Corporate Secretary at our principal executive offices not less than 120 days nor more than 180 days prior to the anniversary date of the mailing of the proxy materials for the preceding year's annual meeting, or between October 31, 2023, and December 30, 2023, for our 2024 annual meeting of stockholders, except if we did not hold an annual meeting the previous year, or if the date of the applicable annual meeting of stockholders has been changed by more than 30 days from the date of the previous year's annual meeting, then the deadline is a reasonable time before we begin to print and mail our proxy materials to stockholders, and not later than the close of business on the later of (i) the 90th day prior to the scheduled annual meeting or (ii) the 15th day following the day on which public announcement of the date of the annual meeting was first made.
+If a stockholder is not seeking inclusion of the proposal in the Company's proxy statement, timely notice of business to be brought before our 2024 annual meeting of stockholders must be received by our Corporate Secretary at our principal executive offices not less than 90 days prior to the date of the annual meeting.
+Any notice of a stockholder proposal must contain specified information concerning the matters to be brought before such meeting and concerning the stockholder proposal must contain specified information concerning the matters to be brought before such meeting and concerning the stockholder proposing such matters.